-Nairobi Elephant Orphanage and Ithumba are our first stops in Kenya before we go to the Masai Mara and Lake Nakuru.
-We sponsor two babies, Kandecha and Ngasha from the orphanage and this is the reason we first plan our trip to Kenya.
+Nairobi Elephant Orphanage and Ithumba are our first stops in Kenya.
+We sponsor two babies, Kandecha and Ngasha from the orphanage and this is the reason we plan our trip to Kenya.

 The David Sheldrick Wildlife Trust owns the nursery where they care and rehabilitate the baby orphans so they have a chance of living a life in the wild.
 Elephants in Kenya are orphaned mainly because of poaching, human conflict and falling down wells.

 The babies need highly specialised intensive care.
 The keepers are surrogate mothers and spend 24 hours a day with the orphans, even sleeping with them.
 The young babies need feeding every 2-3 hours and it is essential they are kept warm and have company.
 This all involves huge dedication, devotion and lots of money.